E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

 1b.
 Installation: via e3sm_unified environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the E3SM analysis software is maintained with an Anaconda metapackage.
-If you have an account on an E3SM supported machines(**Cori, Compy, Acme1, Anvil, Cooley, Rhea**), to get all of the tools in the metapackage in your path, use one of the sets of commands below and the activation path from below for individual e3sm analysis machines.
-Shown below we also provide the paths where observational data (available at <obs_path>) ``e3sm_diags`` uses, as well as some model data for testing (available at <test_data_path>).
+Most of the E3SM analysis software is maintained with an Anaconda metapackage (E3SM unified environment).
+If you have an account on an E3SM supported machines (**Cori, Compy, Acme1, Anvil, Cooley, Rhea**), use one of the command sets below to activate the E3SM unified environment.

+Below, we also provide the paths for observational data needed by ``e3sm_diags`` (<obs_path>), as well as some sample model data for testing (<test_data_path>).
 Each data path consists two subfolders ``/climatology`` and ``/time-series`` for climatology and time-series data.

-Listed below also includes the html paths and web address serve those htmls for available machines:
+Also listed below are html paths and corresponding web address that serve those htmls for machines with a web server.

 **Compy**